StablerCharacter/StoryTailor/Writerside/topics/Introduction.md

 # Introduction

 **This documentation may contain planned features which are not implemented yet.
-After the first header, A page which is documenting
+A page documenting about a specific feature will contain an information about the implementation status of the feature.
-a specific feature will contain an information about the implementation status of the feature.
-These features will be implemented before the first stable release of StoryTailor v1.0.0**
+These features will be implemented before StoryTailor v1.0.0 is released**

 **For Contributors: Please see [the For Contributors section](#for-contributors)**